Core TeachingFood as medicine, digestive fire, constitutional balance

 The Teaching

 Kitchari is not cuisine.
 It is a reset button for the digestive system.
 When you are depleted, eat kitchari.
 When you are recovering, eat kitchari.
 When you do not know what to eat, eat kitchari.
-The simplicity is the point.
+The simplicity serves the body.
 One pot, one flame, one meal.
 The body knows what to do with this.

 Golden Milk

-4. Let cool slightly.
-Add honey if desired — never add honey to boiling liquid, as this creates ama (toxins) according to Ayurveda.
+Let cool slightly.
+Add honey if desired; never add honey to boiling liquid, as this creates ama (toxins) according to Ayurveda.

-5. Pour into a cup.
+Pour into a cup.
 Hold it.
-Feel the warmth in your hands before you drink.
+Feel the warmth in the hands before you drink.

 The Teaching

 Golden milk is not a supplement.
 It is a ritual.
-The warmth in your hands.
+The warmth in the hands.
 The colour of sunrise.
 The smell of something ancient and known.
 Drink it slowly.
 Let the nervous system register that the day is done, that rest is coming, that you are cared for.
-This is what it means to eat with the Dark Teacher — to create the conditions for surrender.
+This is what it means to eat with the Dark Teacher: to create the conditions for surrender.

 Ghee

 Ghee is clarified butter, but to call it that misses the point.
-In Ayurveda, ghee is considered amrita — nectar — the most sattvic of all oils.
-It is the carrier for medicines.
+In Ayurveda, ghee is considered amrita, nectar, the most sattvic of all oils.
+It is the carrier for mediciness.
 It is the offering poured into sacred fires.
 It is the foundation of the Ayurvedic kitchen.
 The process of making ghee removes the milk solids that cause butter to burn and go rancid.
 What remains is pure butterfat, stable at room temperature, suitable for high-heat cooking, with a shelf life measured in months.
 The golden oil that results carries the essence of the milk, concentrated and transformed.

-3. Continue cooking over low heat.
-The bubbling will change — first large, then smaller.
+Continue cooking over low heat.
+The bubbling will change: first large, then smaller.
 The foam will begin to sink.
 The butter will become increasingly clear.

 The Teaching

 Making ghee is an act of transformation.
 Butter, which spoils, becomes something that endures.
-The impurities separate and fall away.
+Fat falls free of impurity.
 What remains is essence.
-The Ayurvedic texts call ghee yogavahi — a carrier that enhances everything it touches.
+The Ayurvedic texts call ghee yogavahi, a carrier that enhances everything it touches.
 Use it for cooking, for medicine, for the sacred.
-One substance, infinite applications.
+Same substance, separate solutions.

 CCF Tea

-Keep a jar of pre-mixed CCF seeds in your kitchen.
+Keep a jar of pre-mixed CCF seeds in the kitchen.
 Equal parts by volume.
 Reach for it when digestion needs support.
-This is the Ayurvedic equivalent of having chamomile tea in the cupboard — always available, always appropriate.
+This is the Ayurvedic equivalent of having chamomile tea in the cupboard, always available, always appropriate.

 The Teaching

-CCF tea is first aid for the digestive system.
-When you have eaten too much, drunk too cold, eaten too fast, eaten in stress — reach for this.
+CCF tea settles, soothes, and sorts.
+When you have eaten too much, drunk too cold, eaten too fast, eaten in stress, reach for this.
 Two to three cups daily is appropriate during digestive reset.
 Avoid drinking in the evening, as the tea is mildly diuretic.
 Let the body do its work.

 ◆ ◆ ◆